MicrosoftDocs/winrt-api/windows.media.core/videostreamdescriptor_videostreamdescriptor_1148948100.md

 # Windows.Media.Core.VideoStreamDescriptor.VideoStreamDescriptor

 ## -description
-Creates an instance of the [VideoEncodingProperties](../windows.media.mediaproperties/videoencodingproperties.md) class using the specified video encoding.
+Creates an instance of the [VideoStreamDescriptor](videostreamdescriptor.md) class using the specified [VideoEncodingProperties](../windows.media.mediaproperties/videoencodingproperties.md).

 ## -parameters
 ### -param encodingProperties
 The encoding properties for the video stream.
+This includes information such as the resolution and frame rate of the content.

 ## -remarks